 The choices for perennials are endless.
 Some traditional perennial crops that bring a good price include peonies (both fresh and dried), lily of the valley, and calla lilies.
-Garden roses with fragrance are a possibility for the specialty florist market--also the "antique" cabbage and bourbon-type roses would fetch top dollar during the wedding season.
+Garden roses with fragrance are a possibility for the specialty florist market-also the "antique" cabbage and bourbon-type roses would fetch top dollar during the wedding season.

-Woody species extend production time to include early spring flowers (either naturally or on forced branches), summer flowers (Buddleia spp.) late season berries, or ornamental stems such as the corkscrew willow (Salix matsudana cultivars) harvested in the fall and winter.
+Woody species extend production time to include early spring flowers (either naturally or on forced branches), summer flowers (Buddleia spp.)
+Late season berries, or ornamental stems such as the corkscrew willow (Salix matsudana cultivars) harvested in the fall and winter.
 Relatively low maintenance and long-term production are benefits of including "woodies" in your field-grown cuts program.
-Do keep in Consider these rules of thumb from Dr. Alan Stevens, cut flower specialist from Kansas State University, when deciding on potential crops:
+Do keep in mind that it may take a few years for some species to reach marketable harvest size.